Neraud/home-server/docs/Vagrant.md

 ### Kibana

-The [OpenDistro](https://opendistro.github.io/for-elasticsearch/) variant of Kibana is deployed and configured to read data from ElasticSearch.
+The [OpenSearch Dashboards](https://opensearch.org/) variant of Kibana is deployed and configured to read data from ElasticSearch.

 Saved Objects (sources, visualizations, dashboards) are loaded from the `ansible/install_applications/roles/logging-kibana.deploy/app/config/saved_objects` folder.